Smart but simple

 4. Drop Kitchen Scale

 Looking to make your kitchen fit for 2016?
 You're probably thinking about smart fridges and connected coffee makers, but the Drop Kitchen Scale is just as worthy of your attention.

 It's much more than just a scale – which is a good thing given the price tag.
-The Drop Scale also has a beautiful app with a huge recipe book, which connects to the scales and guides you through recipes, even adjusting the ingredient amounts if you find you don't have enough of something.
+The Drop Scale also has a beautiful app with a growing recipe book, which connects to the scales and guides you through recipes, even adjusting the ingredient amounts if you find you don't have enough of something.